 This is not to say that science is unimportant; but rather that concern for the humanity of the patient should not be so overwhelmed by science as to be nonexistent at the bedside.
 Indeed, true clinical competence is a blend of knowledgeable application of medical science along with the recognition and understanding of the human condition.
 The art of this blend, the integration of these disciplines of art and science, and how well it is done in the confines of a rather adverse environment of our current health care system, is what determines the quality of patient care that we provide.
 One without the other is not sufficient.

 This can be a science unto itself.
-One of the influences that this site will hopefully promote is more discussion and ultimately more research on how to learn and how to practice this art in a more meaningful and fulfilling way for both ourselves and our patients alike.
+One of the influences that this site will hopefully promote is more discussion and ultimately more research on how to learn and how to practice this art of patient care in a more meaningful and fulfilling way for both ourselves and our patients alike.
 In addition, the more formal exploration and inclusion of these concepts into medical training programs would have a huge effect on the future of medicine in this country.

 Some people say you have to be born with this talent.
 I don’t think so.
 I do think it comes easier to some than others; but, whatever the genetics and background of the individual, patient care is an art that can be learned and practiced and improved upon, just as drawing or painting a thoughtful picture can be learned and practiced to the point where it can be greatly appreciated by others.

 So what kind of doctor, nurse, care partner or therapist do you want to be?

 What is your approach to patient care?